ansgri/GDB-ImageWatch/README.md

 This is a simple python extension script to visualize interactively OpenCV images while debugging with gdb.

+This is a modification that actually works on `gdb 7.7` on python3, though only implements non-interactive "imwrite" functionality.

 ## INSTALL

  You need to have gdb (version 7.2 or newer).